-

 7. Check the temperature of the milk in each farm bulk cooling or holding tank at least once a month with an accurately calibrated pocket thermometer after it has been properly sanitized;

-8. Turn off the milk tank agitator if it is running when they arrive he arrives at the milkhouse or milkroom and allow the surface of the milk to become quiescent;
+8. Turn off the milk tank agitator if it is running when

-9. Carefully insert the measuring rod, after it has been wiped dry with a single-service towel, into the tank and then read the measurement.
+they arrivehe arrives at the milkhouse or milkroom and allow the surface of the milk to become quiescent;9.
+Carefully insert the measuring rod, after it has been wiped dry with a single-service towel, into the tank and then read the measurement.
 Each bulk milk hauler shall repeat this procedure until two identical measurements are obtained and then shall record the measurement on the weight ticket;

-10. Agitate the milk in each tank holding two thousand 2,000 gallons or less of milk a minimum of five minutes before collecting any milk sample;
+two thousand2,000 gallons or less of milk a minimum of five minutes before collecting any milk sample;11.
+Agitate the milk in each tank holding more than

-12. While the tank is being agitated, bring the sample container, dipper, dipper container, and sanitizing agent, or single service sampling tubes into the milkhouse aseptically;
+two thousand2,000 gallons of milk a minimum often10 minutes before collecting any milk sample;12.
+While the tank is being agitated, bring the sample container, dipper, dipper container, and sanitizing agent, or single service sampling tubes into the milkhouse aseptically;

 13. While the tank is being agitated, remove the cap from the tank outlet valve and examine for milk deposits or foreign matter and then sanitize if necessary;